Islam in the United Kingdom: White European

+The history of native British Muslims has a long presence in the country.
+The earliest known Englishman to convert to Islam was John Nelson of the 16th century.
 Thomas Keith was a Scottish soldier who converted to Islam and became the governor of Medina.
+The pirate Jack Ward, one of the inspirations for Captain Jack Sparrow, converted to Islam in the early 1600s.
+Another famous convert was the Victorian explorer Richard Francis Burton who successfully completed a Hajj to Mecca in 1853, although later in life he declared himself an atheist.
 Abdullah Quilliam was a 19th-century Englishman who converted to Islam and built what is argued to be the first mosque in the country in Liverpool.
 He was known locally for his work advocating trade unionism and divorce law reform and persuaded more people in Liverpool to convert but they faced abuse from the wider society.

 Branches

 An August 2017 survey by the Bertelsmann Stiftung foundation found that among British Muslims, 75% were Sunni and 8% were Shia.

-A September 2017 survey by the Institute for Jewish Policy Research (JPR) found that among British Muslims, 77% were Sunni, 5% were Shia, 1% were Ahmadiyya, and 4% were members of other denominations.
+A September 2017 survey by the Institute for Jewish Policy Research found that among British Muslims, 77% were Sunni, 5% were Shia, 1% were Ahmadiyya, and 4% were members of other denominations.
 14% of British Muslims said they did not know or refused to answer the survey.

 The denominational or theme breakdown of mosques and prayer rooms in the UK in 2017 with a sum total of more than 5% were as follows: 41.2% Deobandi, 23.7% Barelvi, 9.4% Salafi, and 5.9% Shia (Twelver, Bohra, Ismaili).
 7.4% were non-denominational prayer rooms.